Before you can confront social problems such as poverty, injustice or war, you must

 from the three required issue areas or from an approved list of electives.

-at SLU that highlights global topics.
+highlights global topics.

 To be admitted to the program, students must be current SLU undergraduates, have at